Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Conclusions

 \acknowledgments

+We thank Ignatios Antoniadis, Anthony Guillen and Kyriakos Tamvakis, as well as Jing Ren, Zhong-Zhi Xianyu and Hong-Jian He, for pointing out a crucial error in the first version of this paper.
 AI would like to thank Toshifumi Noumi and Jiro Soda for useful conversations.
 AI was in part supported by JSPS KAKENHI Grant Number JP21J00162 and JP17J00216.
 WK would like to thank the associateship scheme at the International Center for Theoretical Physics (ICTP) for their support.
 SR thanks Jose Ramon Espinosa and Tommi Markkanen for helpful correspondence.